iggredible/Learn-Vim/ch14_external_commands.md

 ## Filtering Texts

 If you give `!` a range, it can be used to filter texts.
-Suppose you have this:
+Suppose you have the following texts:

 ```
 hello vim